-The attractiveness of the Korean capital is no accident.
+A port stop in Incheon gives you several options.
+An excursion to Seoul is the likeliest choice, and cruise operators offer a selection of day tours.
+The attractiveness of the capital of South Korea is no accident.
 Bounded on three sides by mountains and on the fourth by a river, the site was chosen by monks in the 14th century.
 They believed it possessed strongly protective feng-shui, and to take in the panoramic views from Namsan Mountain is to get a sense of that spiritual power yourself.

 A first-timer’s itinerary might include the Blue House – home of the South Korean president – and nearby Gyeongbokgung, largest and grandest palace of the Joseon Dynasty, which ruled for more than 500 years until 1910.

-The vibrant neighbourhood of Insadong is heaven for street-food enthusiasts (try the crispy hotteok pancakes, spicy dumplings and dragon’s beard candy), while souvenir hunters will find heritage crafts including hanbok (silk garments) and hanji (handmade paper).
+The vibrant neighbourhood of Insadong is heaven for street-food enthusiasts.
+Try the crispy hotteok pancakes, spicy dumplings and dragon’s beard candy.
+While souvenir hunters will find heritage crafts including hanbok (silk garments) and hanji (handmade paper).

 The Korean Folk Village and the National Museum eloquently recount the country’s history, and if your cruise ship is berthed long enough, the evening Korea House Arts Performance is an hour-long show incorporating traditional dance and music, with a delicious 50-dish buffet to follow.